RedHatQE/pylero/README.txt

 If the password value is blank, it will prompt you for a password when you try to access any of the pylarion objects.

+These can also be overridden with the following environment variables:
+    POLARION_URL
+    POLARION_REPO
+    POLARION_USERNAME
+    POLARION_PASSWORD
+    POLARION_TIMEOUT
+    POLARION_PROJECT
+    POLARION_LOGSTASH_URL
+    POLARION_LOGSTASH_PORT

 Requirements:
 *************